(Credit: Myibean / Shutterstock)

 Arrange everything neatly.
 If indoors, place offerings before an altar or ancestor photo.
 Otherwise, set them out on clean paper or containers.

 If you come from a Taoist or Buddhist background, you might also recite scriptures or mantras at this point.
 But if you’re not familiar, it’s perfectly okay to speak normally.
-It’s the sincerity that counts.
+It’s your sincerity that matters.

 Pro tip: Always fold or crease the paper before burning to show respect and to distinguish it from real money.

 This is where things get creative.
 Today’s Chinese incense paper isn’t just money.
-You’ll also find:
+You’ll also find paper replicas of everyday items and luxury goods, such as:

-Burning these shows care for your ancestors’ comfort in the afterlife – and yes, it’s surprisingly relatable when you see paper iPhones or Air Jordans going up in smoke.
+Burning these is a symbolic way of providing your ancestors with comfort and useful possessions in the afterlife.
+And, yes, it’s surprisingly satisfying when you see paper iPhones or Air Jordans going up in smoke.

-Special paper crafted into traditional outfits (shòuyī), often included to keep spirits “warm” and properly dressed.
-A thoughtful extra touch in larger offerings, these clothes and shoes are also known as 纸扎衣/祖先衣 for clothes, and 纸扎鞋 for shoes.
+Special Chinese incense paper crafted into traditional outfits (shòuyī) is also often included to keep spirits “warm” and properly dressed in the afterlife.
+They add a thoughtful extra touch in larger offerings and may include paper clothes, called 纸扎衣 or 祖先衣, as well as paper shoes, known as 纸扎鞋.

 Praying during the 7th Month doesn’t need to be overwhelming.
+Learning how to pray during the Hungry Ghost Festival simply starts with understanding the basic offerings and steps.
 With just three joss sticks, some food offerings, and both gold and silver joss paper, you can perform a respectful ritual that keeps both ancestors and wandering spirits happy.
-More importantly, it’s about sincerity.
+More importantly, it’s the sincerity behind the gesture that matters most.
 Want to avoid rookie mistakes?
-Check out our list of Hungry Ghost Festival taboos!
+Check out our list of Hungry Ghost Festival do’s and don’ts!

 Leave a Comment